malavolti/ansible-monitoring/README.md

 ## Simple flow to Configure Kibana and Elasticsearch servers

-**NOTE**: In our production environment, we provide to the elasticsearch servers a persistent storage device to store all we need.
+**NOTE**: In our production environment, we provide elasticsearch/rsyslog servers with a persistent storage device to store all we need.

 1. Become ROOT:
    * ```sudo su -```